The Randomized Query Complexity of Finding a Tarski Fixed Point on the Boolean Hypercube: Lower bounds

 Therefore any algorithm that finds a fixed point of $f$ can also be used to find a fixed point of $f^*$ in the same number of queries.
 Therefore the randomized query complexity of $TARSKI(n,k)$ is greater than or equal to the randomized query complexity of $TARSKI(2,k)$. \end{proof}

-Applying \cref{lem:grid_harder_than_hypercube} to \cref{thm:lb_k} directly gives the following corollary. \begin{corollary} The randomized query complexity of $TARKSI(n,k)$ is $\Omega(k)$. \end{corollary}
+Applying \cref{lem:grid_harder_than_hypercube} to \cref{thm:lb_k} directly gives the following corollary. \begin{corollary} The randomized query complexity of ${TARSKI}(n,k)$ is $\Omega(k)$. \end{corollary}

-We also get the following lower bound. \begin{proposition} The randomized query complexity of $TARSKI(n,k)$ is $\Omega\left(\frac{k\log(n)}{\log(k)}\right)$. \end{proposition} \begin{proof} We proceed by invoking Yao's lemma.
-Let $\mathcal{U}$ be the uniform distribution over the set of functions $\mathcal{F}$.
-Let $\mathcal{A}$ be the deterministic algorithm with the smallest possible expected number of queries that succeeds with probability at least $4/5$, where both the expected query count and the success probability are for input drawn from $\mathcal{U}$.
-The algorithm $\mathcal{A}$ exists since there is a finite number of deterministic algorithms for this problem, so the minimum is well defined.
+We also get the following lower bound for all $n$ and $k$. \begin{proposition} The randomized query complexity of ${TARSKI}(n,k)$ is $\Omega\left( \frac{k\log(n)}{\log(k)}\right)$. \end{proposition} \begin{proof} We invoke Yao's Lemma in exactly the same way as in the proof of \cref{thm:lb_k}.
+That is, let $\mathcal{U}$ be the uniform distribution over the set of functions $\mathcal{F}_n^k$.
+Let $\mathcal{A}$ be the deterministic algorithm with the smallest possible expected number of queries that succeeds with probability at least $4/5$, where both the expected query count and the success probability are for inputs drawn from $\mathcal{U}$. $\mathcal{A}$ exists since here the number of deterministic algorithms is finite, so the minimum is well defined.

 Let $D$ be the expected number of queries issued by $\mathcal{A}$ on input drawn from $\mathcal{U}$.
 Let $R$ be the randomized query complexity of $TARSKI(n,k)$; i.e. the expected number of queries required to succeed with probability at least $9/10$.
 Then Yao's lemma (\cite{yao1977minimaxprinciple}, Theorem 3) yields $2R \ge D$.
 Therefore it suffices to lower bound $D$.